CUSTOMER ANALYTICS2025-12-02

 Why periodically?

-Because your customers’ emotions change over time, and their experience with your brand.
+Because your customers' emotions change over time, and their experience with your brand changes.

 A customer who gave you a score of 2 on the NPS survey might give you a 9 in the future if you address their issues.

-Companies should aim to increase the number of employees.
+Companies should aim to increase their employee headcount.

 If an audience is a detractor, your business's responsibility is to identify what's wrong with them at that specific moment, which forces them to give a minimum NPS score.